-‘Pokemon GO’ Update Released: Version 1.23.1 And 0.53.1 Apple Watch, Distance Tracking Changes Added
+‘Pokemon GO’ Update Released: Version 1.23.1 And 0.53.1 — Apple Watch, Distance Tracking Changes Added

 - Minor text fixes.

 While the latest update includes the aforementioned changes, it could contain more than that.
 With previous Pokemon GO updates, there were some savvy code examiners who were able to look at the latest code and determine upcoming changes.
-As of yet, there haven’t been any major clues revealed from these new version updates about what else could be coming to the game.
+As of yet, there haven’t been any major clues revealed from these new updates about what else could be coming to the game.

 Fans of Pokemon GO are still holding out for bigger things that could be coming to the game in the future.
 The Birmingham Mail reported recently that the next generation Pokemon launch won’t be happening all at once, but instead will be “dripped out” periodically for gamers.
-Right now, baby Pokemon has been the only newer character and it was released back on December 12, leaving gamers to wonder when the next new character(s) will arrive.
-A bit of a hint message indicating that Professor Willow would be involved in the future, has gamers optimistic over some new characters being unveiled.
+Right now, baby Pokemon has been the only newer character, and it was released back on December 12, leaving gamers to wonder when the next new character(s) will arrive.
+A bit of a hint message indicating that Professor Willow would be involved in the future has gamers optimistic over some new characters being unveiled.

-In addition to that, there’s the upcoming release of the Legendary Pokemon, with several months until this is expected to happen.
+In addition to that, there’s the upcoming release of the Legendary Pokemon, which is expected to happen in several months.
 As of right now, the speculation is broad on when the Legendary Pokemon will be unveiled, whether it’s in the spring or summer.
 That said, the game creators behind Pokemon GO are in desperate need of new ways to generate interest in this mobile title.
 While it first launched back in the summer of 2016 and became a viral hit with millions of downloads, interest has dropped over the months.

-It’s expected there will be some new Pokemon GO events launched that coincide with different holidays on the way.
+It’s expected there will be some new Pokemon GO events launched that coincide with different holidays.
 These could include holidays such as Valentine’s Day, St. Patrick’s Day, or Easter, with some speculation of an April Fool’s event also being discussed.
 For now, the game creators seem to be hoping there are enough patient and loyal fans willing to wait for any of their next big improvements or events.

-If you’re a fan of the Pokemon GO game, what keeps you playing?
-Are there any major changes or features you’re still wanting to see in the game the most?
+If you’re a fan of Pokemon GO, what keeps you playing?
+Are there any major changes or features you’re still wanting to see in the game?

 [Featured Image by Mike Coppola/Getty Images]